longavailable/longavailable.github.io/myCollections/_posts/2019-11-19-metrics-gis.md

 Note taht the radius (R) and perimeter (P) of the earth at the equator is 6378 km, 40075km separately.

-And the arc length on a specific latitude is calculated by:
+And the arc length on a specific parallel/latitude is calculated by:

 $$
 \begin{eqnarray}arc length & = & 2\pi R\cos(latitude)\left ( \frac{longitude}{360} \right )